amolenaar/fitnesse-maven-classpath/README.md

  - you can define the file as `pom.xml@compile` to include a specific scope.

+ - if you want to disable this plugin (for instance during a jUnit run with all plugins on classpath): set the system property `fitnesse.wikitext.widgets.MavenClasspathSymbolType.Disable` to `true`

 # How to contribute.

  - Fork the repository and send pull requests.